-The DeveloperBridge programme exposed me to different teams so I could both improve my programming skills and learn more about how SoundCloud enables users to share and discover music.
+The DeveloperBridge program exposed me to different teams so I could both improve my programming skills and learn more about how SoundCloud enables users to share and discover music.
 I learned new programming languages and developed confidence in my ability to pick up more.

-During the programme, I also learned new approaches to tackling problems.
+During the program, I also learned new approaches to tackling problems.
 For example, it is good to make small iterative changes to code, because if you make too many changes at once, errors can become blockers.
 Through collaboration, we shared ideas and approaches, leading to a more maintainable and consistent codebase.
 I also really like the hardworking yet relaxed office atmosphere — especially the office dogs!

-Find Suzie on the web:
+Find Suzie on the web here.

-At first, Scala was a challenge, but the support I got, and the freedom I was afforded, led me to be surprised on a daily basis about how much I can understand.
+At first, Scala was a challenge.
+But the support I got and the freedom I was afforded led me to be surprised on a daily basis about how much I can understand.

-Find Mike on the web:
+Find Mike on the web here.

-Surprisingly my pun game also really improved.
+Surprisingly, my pun game also really improved.

 I want to continue to develop my skills as a backend engineer.
 I would love to keep working on products that enable audio creators to do their best work.

-Find Lucy on the web:
+Find Lucy on the web here.

 I am proud of everything I accomplished.
 I took the opportunity to give demos in front of the company.
 I got the support to share and celebrate my pride and work.

-I also worked on a real time recommendation service thereby improving my Go skills, built Tableau dashboards for analytics purposes, wrote ETLs using Scala and Spark, and did some exploratory data analysis using Python Notebooks.
+I also worked on a real-time recommendation service, thereby improving my Go skills; built Tableau dashboards for analytics purposes; wrote ETLs using Scala and Spark; and did some exploratory data analysis using Python Notebooks.

-During my master’s degree, I focused on Data Science and Algorithmics, and my time at SoundCloud helped me gain the experience of a junior Data Scientist.
+During my master’s degree, I focused on Data Science and Algorithmics, and my time at SoundCloud helped me gain the experience of a junior data scientist.
 Considering my interests, I will try to build myself as a Machine Learning Engineer in the coming years.